Dates: July 1st to July 28th, 2020

 culmination of the retreat is a "three steps one

 prostration pilgrimage" in the vicinity of the monastery.

 The discipline will be somewhat more demanding, but the students will by this time be familiar with the routine and mentally ready for more intensive meditation.
 The retreat will be supervised by experienced staff.

 Cultural Tour to the Buddhist Sacred Site

 This segment includes visits to temples and other important sights.
 Some of it will be conducted in a group, some will be free time.
 Minor expenses for entrance and food might occur.
 Details about the culture tour will be provided on a later date.

 Room and board at the temple will be provided free of charge to participants for the duration of the program.
 Students will live in guest housing on the monastery grounds.
 Most meals will be taken in the main dining hall with the assembly of monks and nuns, and students will be taught proper monastic dining etiquette.
 Due to the intensive nature of the program, dependents (spouses, children, and/or partners) will not be able to accompany participants.

 Every accepted student will receive a scholarship that covers room, board and other expenses during the program.
 Beyond this we ask that participants pay a fee for two sets of tailored uniforms, a bag and a set of eating bowls which will be used throughout the program.
-This amounts to $250 (USD) and will be the property of the student.

 Participants in the program are responsible for their own transportation to and from China.